France name Parra at flyhalf to face All Blacks

 Former world number one Tiger Woods has accepted that he will "never feel great" again after suffering a number of back and knee injuries in recent years.

-TAKAPUNA, New Zealand France coach Marc Lievremont sprang a major surprise on Tuesday by handing Morgan Parra a rare start at flyhalf for this weekend's pivotal World Cup Pool A clash against New Zealand.
+AUCKLAND Morgan Parra will start at flyhalf for France in their key rugby World Cup clash against New Zealand at Eden Park on Saturday after coach Marc Lievremont again shuffled his pack and made numerous changes.

-Parra, nicknamed the "little general," switches from his normal scrumhalf position to replace Francois Trinh-Duc, who drops to the bench, after an impressive kicking display in the 46-19 win over Canada on Sunday.
+Parra switches from scrumhalf to flyhalf to take over from Francois Trinh-Duc after an impressive kicking display in the 46-19 Pool A win over Canada on Sunday.
+Dimitri Yachvili starts at scrumhalf.

-"My deliberations were long," Lievremont told reporters at the team hotel.
-"The decision over the halfbacks has not been easy but Francois Trinh-Duc has paid the price a bit for his two only partially successful displays.

-"Morgan Parra has taken his place and done well twice.
-At a certain point you have to make a choice.
-I am now waiting for a response from Francois, certainly (when he comes on) during the game on Saturday."

-Captain Thierry Dusautoir returns to the side after missing the win over Canada and joins Julien Bonnaire and Louis Picamoles in the back row.
+Captain Thierry Dusautoir returns to the side after missing the win over Canada and joins Julien Bonnaire and Louis Picamoles in the loose forwards.

-Aurelien Rougerie, who stood in as captain against Canada, moves into the centre with Maxime Medard taking over on the wing.
+Aurelien Rougerie, who stood in as captain against Canada, switches to center with Maxime Medard taking over on the wing.

 In the competitive position of hooker, Dimitri Szarzewski starts ahead of William Servat while lock Lionel Nallet returns in place of Romain Millo-Chluski.